 Typically, repairs are grouped to maximize the contractor set-up costs.
 Repairs are prioritised based on severity to ensure budgets are optimised.
 Quotations will be requested from contractors for a defined work schedule for the appropriate work to be undertaken.

-The WRA maintains all the main estate roads which are part of the estate road system, regardless of ownership.
-Not all of these roads are owned by the WRA – some sections of the main estate roads are owned by individual properties.
-Regardless of the legal ownership of these particular roads it has long been established that the WRA will maintain these roads and residents will maintain the verges outside of their property.
+The WRA maintains all the roads, which are part of the main estate road system, regardless of actual ownership.
+The WRA does not own all of the roads, with some sections being owned by individual properties.
+Regardless of the legal ownership of these particular roads it has long been established that the WRA maintains these roads.

-The WRA will not maintain any access roads.
+The WRA does not maintain or contribute towards the costs of maintenance of any access roads or driveways.
 There are several properties on the estate that have specific covenants covering their property, which states that they either solely or jointly (with others) have responsibility for the cost of maintaining this access land.
-The WRA will additionally not maintain any driveway even if this is accessed by shared properties.
-In all these cases the WRA will not contribute towards any maintenance costs.

 Questions we often get asked